 SEO Book’s Aaron Wall posted a provocative article that examines the economics driving it all.
 (Highly recommend this read, as it reads between the lines and behind the headlines).

-Sistrix posted a list of the 25 biggest “losers” resulting from Google’s housecleaning efforts, and in a public Google document, Sistrix also lists its number-crunching spreadsheet showing the biggest winners of the Farmer Update.
+Sistrix posted a list of the 25 biggest “losers” resulting from Google’s housecleaning efforts.

 Citing the Sistrix data, Danny Sullivan posted “Who Lost in Google’s Farmer Algorithm Change” at Search Engine Land, while Search Engine Roundtable posted a “support group” for those webmasters/sites unfairly suffering collateral damage by the Farmer Update.

 Onto less dramatic, but nonetheless notable, SEO & Search News: